 As you can see this easy chow mein recipe has elements of Chinese, American and Guyanese cuisine.
 It’s a fun tasty twist that makes for an excellent infusion of flavors from all over the world.

 - Chicken: Boneless, skinless chicken thighs provide a rich flavor.
-But you can use chicken breasts or bone-in chicken cut up into 1 to 2-inch chunks.
+But you can use chicken breasts or bone-in chicken cut up.
+Check out this post to see how to butcher a whole chicken.

 - Onion: Thinly sliced.